ramirostUW/ImmigrationMap/Readme.md

 It includes:

--Flow of migration by country of origin
+- Flow of migration by country of origin

--Proportion of immigrants
+- Proportion of immigrants

--Average number of visas granted by -country of origin
+- Average number of visas granted by -country of origin

--Proportion of religious affiliations
+- Proportion of religious affiliations

--Most prevalent crime types
+- Most prevalent crime types

--Average cost of academic expenses and tuition
+- Average cost of academic expenses and tuition

--Average cost of living and expenses etc.
+- Average cost of living and expenses etc.

 Immigrants need as much information as possible when adapting to a new country to combat differences in culture and transition smoothly.
 Without appropriate research, they can face barriers in accessing basic needs and are often subject to exploitation.
 Immigration Inc. is an interactive website providing knowledge and resources for those interested in moving out of their home countries.
 Through data visualizations powered by government statistics covering topics such as education, employment, and population, Immigration Inc. enables users to make informed decisions regarding immigration.